tolauwae/ars-factum/magic-items/poison.md

 | 4      | Midnight Tears       |
 | 5      | Strangler            |
 | 6      | Wisp Lichen Solution |

-## Traveler's Flask
-_Wondrous item, common_

-This double-sided iron flask adjusts the temperature of liquids poured from it.
-Any liquid poured from the blue-capped side becomes refreshingly cool.
-Any liquid poured from the red-capped side becomes soothingly warm.

 ## Vial of Capturing
 _Wondrous Item, Uncommon_